-Communication Process
+Q.1 Communication Process

-The communication is a dynamic process that begins with the conceptualizing of ideas by the sender who then transmits the message through a channel to the receiver, who in turn gives the feedback in the form of some message or signal within the given time frame.
+The communication is a dynamic process that begins with the conceptualizing of ideas by the sender who then transmits the mecsage. through a channel to the receiver, who in turn gives the feedback in the form of some message or signal within the given tirne frame.
 Thus, there are seven major elements/components of communication process:

-Sender: The sender or the communicator is the person who initiates the conversation and has conceptualized the idea that he intends to convey it to others.
+Sender: The sender of the communicator is the person who initiates the conversation and has conceptualized the idea that he intends to convey it to others.

-Encoding: The sender begins with the encoding process wherein he uses certain words or nonverbal methods such as symbols, signs, body gestures, etc. to translate the information into a message.
-The sender's knowledge, skills, perception, background, competencies, etc. has a great impact on the success of the message.
+Encoding: The sender begins with the encoding process wherein he uses certain words or nonsuch as symbols, signs. body gestures. the information into a message.
+The sender's knowledge, skills, perception. background, translate competencies, etc. has a great impact on the success of the message.